The Best Divorce Lawyer for you

 Resolution members follow a code of practice http://www.resolution.org.uk/code/ that promotes a nonconfrontational approach to family problems.
 Resolution members encourage solutions that consider the needs of the whole family – and in particular the best interests of children.

 All of our team are committed members of Resolution, and indeed our founder Ian Walker is the long-standing Chair of the Devon region of Resolution members.
-Fiona Griffin and Stephanie Hinde are members of the Somerset Resolution Committee.
+Lauren Preedy is Chair of the Somerset Resolution Committee.

 In our view it is unlikely that your best divorce lawyer will not be a resolution member.
 How can they not justify adherence to the code of practice and membership?
 We offer both divorce lawyers for men and women.